ultraviolet-1986/patina/README.md

 With Patina version `0.1.0` and later, semantic version numbering is added and can be displayed by using the `p-version` command.
 This will be in the format of `Major.Minor.Revision`.

+## Patina Style Guide

+There are few rules to writing a Patina component, the following is proposed as the *Patina coding style*.
+These guidelines are all *optional* as long as the component contains valid BASH syntax:

+- All component files should begin with the `#!/usr/bin/env bash` shebang.
+- Patina uses 2 space characters for indentation, no tabs.
+- Each script has a limit of 100 columns for code, and 72 columns for all commented lines.
+- All code should be checked using [ShellCheck](https://www.shellcheck.net/).
+- No code should execute automatically unless absolutely necessary.
+Aliasing functions is preferred instead for execution only at the user's discretion.
+- There should be no trailing spaces.
+- Filenames should follow the conventions listed above.
+- Each file should contain the line `# End of File.` at the bottom of the file, followed by a single blank new line.

 ## Patina Layout